DeffoN0tSt3/TabTimize/README.md

 Implement auto naming of groups by domain

+Make theme dark

-Upload v0.1.0 when ready too Chrome Extension Store
+Upload v0.1.0 when complete, to Chrome Extension Store

 ###### License
 This project is licensed under the MIT License - see the LICENSE.md file for details.